git-town/git-town/website/src/commands/new-pull-request.md

 - [GitHub](https://github.com)
 - [GitLab](https://gitlab.com)

+### Configuration

-When using self-hosted versions of these services, you can configure the hosting service type with the [code-hosting-driver](../preferences/code-hosting-driver.md) setting.
+You can configure the hosting service type with the [code-hosting-driver](../preferences/code-hosting-driver.md) setting.

 When using SSH identities, this command uses the hostname in the